 Peter Cuming, Lecturer

 Peter Cuming, a leading Australian sustainability planner and educator, has been teaching with the SIT Sustainability and Environmental Action program since 2001.
-He holds an honours degree in urban and regional planning, a diploma in permaculture, and completed postgraduate work in coastal management and mediation.
+He holds an honors degree in urban and regional planning and a diploma in permaculture and has completed postgraduate work in coastal management and mediation.
 Peter is the founder and managing director of Sustainable Futures Australia, an award-winning firm established in 1987 and focused on sustainability planning, design, and education.
-He has 29 years of experience as an environmental planner, strategist, and facilitator of community-government-industry partnerships, planning processes, and organizational change.
+He has 30 years of experience as an environmental planner, strategist, and facilitator of community-government-industry partnerships, planning processes, and organizational change.
 Peter has been chairperson and member of a range of key natural resource management, education, health, and community development boards and advisory committees and was an elected local councilor for two terms.
 He teaches the program’s two-day workshop on sustainability.

-Mary Graham is a highly respected Bundjalung elder and former academic who has held numerous senior positions in Aboriginal organizations.
-She has been a member of the prime minister’s Reconciliation Council and an elected member of the Aboriginal and Torres Strait Islander Commission.
+Mary Graham is a highly respected Kombu-merri elder, researcher, and former academic who has held numerous senior positions in Aboriginal organizations.
+She has been a member of the prime minister’s Reconciliation Council, an elected member of the Aboriginal and Torres Strait Islander Commission, and a fellow at the Foundation for Aboriginal and Islander Research Action.
+She is currently a member of the Ethics Council of the Congress of Australian First Nations.
 As part of the Australia: Sustainability and Environmental Action program, Mary teaches a one-day workshop on Aboriginal worldviews.
 Mary has worked with SIT Study Abroad since 1993.